KristianMika/bridge-suite/docs/src/quickstart.md

 ### Cryptoki Bridge Setup

-- using the start menu, search for `bridge-controller` and run it
+- using the start menu, search for `bridge-controller` and run it !!! info "Note"

-  - _NOTE: controller certificate is in `~/Desktop/meesign-server/keys/meesign-ca-cert.pem`_
+    Controller certificate is in `~/Desktop/meesign-server/keys/meesign-ca-cert.pem`

-- the controller can be used to launch the interfaces
+- the controller can be used to launch the interfaces !!! info "Note"

-  - _NOTE: WebAuthn and U2F must be tested using the provided chrome browser_
+    WebAuthn and U2F must be tested using the provided chrome browser

 - an icon will appear in the trace menu.
 To display the window, right-click on the icon and select `Show`
 - alternativelly, you can test the interfaces individually: softfido binary is located in `/usr/bin/softfido`, and cryptoki-bridge is located in `/usr/lib/libcryptoki-bridge.so`.
 Be sure to read the documentaion on how to use the interfaces.